raminrasoulinezhad/DeepBenchVerilog/README.md

 # Please cite our work at ***ISFPGA 2021***:

-Note: Although these Verilog models are not used in this paper, this repository is part of the development process of this work.
+Note: Although these Verilog models are not used in [MLBlocks](https://dl.acm.org/doi/10.1145/3431920.3439479) paper, this repository is part of the development process of this work.

     @inproceedings{10.1145/3431920.3439479,
         author = {Rasoulinezhad, Seyedramin and Boland, David and Leong, Philip H.W.},